ibm-cloud-docs/assistant/skill-search-add.md

     Next, you will connect to a {{site.data.keyword.discoveryshort}} service instance.

     - If you don't have an instance, a {{site.data.keyword.discoveryshort}} service instance is created for you automatically.
 A Lite plan instance is provisioned no matter what type of {{site.data.keyword.conversationshort}} service plan you have.
-    - If you want to use {{site.data.keyword.discoveryshort}} features that are only available with the {{site.data.keyword.discoveryshort}} v2 API, create your own Premium plan {{site.data.keyword.discoveryshort}} instance before you continue.
+    - If you want to use {{site.data.keyword.discoveryshort}} features that are only available with the {{site.data.keyword.discoveryshort}} v2 API, create a {{site.data.keyword.discoveryshort}} instance that uses v2 before you continue.

 1. Click **Continue**.